Donald Morley

 Donald Jude Morley (7 October 1930 – 23 June 2006) was a British racing driver from Suffolk who specialised in rally driving.

 Career

-He won twice the Coupe des Alpes (Alpine Rally) in France, in 1961 and 1962, driving an Austin-Healey 3000, and was co-driven by Earle Morley, his identical twin brother.
+He won the Coupe des Alpes (Alpine Rally) in France three times, in 1961 and 1962, driving an Austin-Healey 3000, and was co-driven by Earle Morley, his identical twin brother.
 In doing so, he became the first British driver to win the race in more than 10 years.
 Donald also came onto the podium in the RAC Rally in 1960.

 In 1966 he married Valerie Domleo, also a rally driver who co-drove for popular female drivers of the decade such as Pauline Mayman and Rosemary Smith.

 In his later years after retiring from rallying, Donald and his family became farmers in Stowmarket.